stemaher/SciData/README.md

 # SciData
-RStudio code used to preprocess proteome and phosphoproteome mass spectrometry files relating to _"Temporal (phoshpho-)proteomic profiling of tropomyosin receptor kinase signalling in neuroblastoma cells"_
+RStudio code used to preprocess proteome and phosphoproteome mass spectrometry files

-Normalised & imputed output files also available
-1. Proteome; Intensities.rds
-2. Phosphoproteome; NormalizedData.rds